astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Remarks

-The data is presumed to be located inside of a JSON-formatted file that exists on the user's hard drive and has the `.json` extension.
+The data is presumed to be located inside a JSON-formatted file that exists on the user's hard drive and has the `.json` extension.

 <a name='M-MFR-GUI-Windows-Presenters-Interfaces-IMainWindowPresenter-InitializeOperationSelections'></a>